In this guide 8 sections

 It’s worth being direct about the limits of current evidence.
 Whilst we understand the hormonal mechanisms driving menopausal insomnia well, and we have good evidence for HRT and environmental modifications, the research on herbal supplements (red clover, black cohosh, sage) for sleep is mixed and often limited by small sample sizes.
 Phytoestrogens may help some people; the evidence simply isn’t robust enough to make strong claims.

-Similarly, whilst magnesium is well-supported for general sleep quality, specific research on magnesium glycinate in menopausal insomnia is limited.
-The recommendation is based on magnesium’s known mechanisms and the particular suitability of glycinate, but large-scale randomised controlled trials specifically in menopausal populations would strengthen the evidence considerably.
+Similarly, whilst magnesium is well supported for general sleep quality, specific research on magnesium glycinate in menopausal insomnia is limited.
+The recommendation is based on magnesium’s known mechanisms and the particular suitability of glycinate, but large scale randomised controlled trials specifically in menopausal populations would strengthen the evidence considerably.

 This doesn’t mean these approaches are ineffective.
 It means the evidence is still developing, and what works for one person may not work for another.
 Your role is to experiment thoughtfully, track what actually improves your sleep (a simple sleep diary works well, or the Pittsburgh Sleep Quality Index if you want something more structured), and adjust accordingly.